ifHamzah93/cheese-mvc-react/walkthrough/4-menus.view.md

 Since the Menu View shows a single menu it is dependent on the Menus View, holding the create menu form, being completed.
 Let's begin with the Menus View first.

-# The `<MenusView>` Component
+## The `<MenusView>` Component

-The Menus View component is nearly identical to the Categories View.
-If you are up for a challenge consider how you could merge these two components into a dynamic component that can create and display menus or categories depending on its props.
+The Menus View and its Child components are nearly identical to the Categories View and its children.
+If you are up for a challenge consider how you could merge these components into dynamic components that can create and display menus or categories depending on the props they receive.
+If you are not up for the challenge continue with the steps below!

 It is responsible for: